-Editor Laurie Hallstrom of the West River Catholic interviewed deacon candidates for podcasts (see schedule at right).
+Editor Laurie Hallstrom of the West River Catholic interviewed deacon candidates for podcasts.
 The men are preparing to be ordained a permanent deacon on Oct.
 8. Here is a partial transcript of her talking with Bill White, a parishioner and Pastoral Assistant at Christ the King Church in Porcupine on the Pine Ridge Reservation.

 WRC: Can you tell me about your wife and family?

 Bill: I’m married to my lovely wife Terri, we have five kids and a lot of grandkids.

 Bill: I was a member of the South Dakota National Guard for over 38 years, almost 39.
 I worked full time as a maintenance supervisor for over 31 years.